banos/xxtmp-testmvc/examples/spine/readme.md

 ## Credit

-This TodoMVC application was created by [Sindre Sorhus](https://github.com/sindresorhus).
+This TobuyMVC application was created by [Sindre Sorhus](https://github.com/sindresorhus).